go-mix/mix/README.md

 In the field of Music development, often the timing is known in advance, e.g. a ***sequencer**, the composition of music by specifying exactly how, when and which audio files will be played relative to the beginning of playback.

-Ergo, **atomix** seeks to solve the problem of audio mixing on top of bare SDL, specifically for the purpose of the playback of sequences where audio files and their playback timing is known in advance.
-It seeks to do this with the absolute minimal logical overhead on top of SDL.
+Ergo, **atomix** seeks to solve the problem of audio mixing for the purpose of the playback of sequences where audio files and their playback timing is known in advance.
+It seeks to do this with the absolute minimal logical overhead on top of the audio interface.

 Atomix takes maximum advantage of Go by storing and mixing audio in native Go `[]float64` and natively implementing Paul Vögler's "Loudness Normalization by Logarithmic Dynamic Range Compression"